Evaluation Measures for SDOH Programs

 - Proportion of eligible children enrolled in early childhood education

-- Proportion of new high school graduates enrolled in college
+- Proportion of new high school graduates enrolled in post-secondary education

 Social and Community Context.
-Rural communities seeking to make changes to the social and community context to address SDOH could be particularly interested in measures of disenfranchisement, civic engagement, incarceration, and violence.
-Examples of measures under this domain could include:
+When addressing the social and community context to address SDOH, programs may be interested in measures of disenfranchisement, civic engagement, incarceration, and violence.
+Examples include:

 - Percent of registered voters who voted in the last election